- Who We Are

 Executive Administrative Assistant

-Maria Castillo assists the NMSC team by handling administrative responsibilities for the acquisitions, asset management, legal and accounting staffs.
+Maria Castillo assists the NMSC team by handling all administrative responsibilities and ensuring our office runs smoothly.
 Maria has eight years of prior administrative assistant experience in the tax credit industry with NEF.
 When not in the office, Maria enjoys reading, walking, and perusing antique shops for hidden gems.

 Senior Program Manager

-Malik Elliott is responsible for managing and evaluating the project pipeline for LISC (or NMSC’s client base).
+Malik Elliott is responsible for managing and evaluating the project pipeline for LISC's NMTC Program and works closely with local LISC offices to identify and underwrite potential NMTC investments.
 His role also involves transaction structuring and QALICB representation in locales throughout the company’s national footprint.
-Prior to working at NMSC, he served as a project manager for a regional allocatee, identifying and closing community-based NMTC projects in the Midwest.
-His professional background includes small business and commercial real estate finance, real estate brokerage and local economic development.
-Malik graduated from Boston University and holds a master’s degree in Urban Planning and Public Affairs with a concentration in Economic Development from UIC.
+Prior to working at NMSC, he served as a project manager for IFF, identifying and closing community-based NMTC projects in the Midwest for two years.
+Malik has more than 11 years of experience working in economic development, including small business loan origination, commercial real estate finance, real estate brokerage, and local economic development.
+He graduated from Boston University and holds a Master’s degree in urban planning and public affairs with a concentration in economic development from the University of Illinois-Chicago.
 In his down time, Malik enjoys reading and watching anything related to political economy.
 He has a sweet tooth for classic Chicago cuisine but burns off the calories with endurance sports including running, biking and the “grappling arts” (wrestling, judo, jiu-jitsu).

 Michael spearheads NMSC’s Impact Investing business and manages The Good Jobs Fund, which capitalizes companies located in New Markets Tax Credit census tracts.
 Michael is co-founder of Bank of Boston’s later stage private equity business and its successor, Heritage Partners.
 Heritage is a middle market private equity fund that partners with entrepreneurs and family owned businesses providing growth and transition capital.
 As a General Partner, Michael served on the board of several Heritage portfolio companies, including IMPAC, Jordan’s Foods and Skilled Healthcare Group.
 Michael has also served as Board Chair for LIFT, a national poverty alleviation organization, and on the boards of City Year-Boston, YouthBuild USA, the Children’s Room and USC’s School of Dramatic Arts.
 Michael enjoys all outdoor activities, especially biking, and traveling with his family.